Daylighting Pattern Guide

 Successfully designing daylighting into buildings in a manner that supports high ratings of visual comfort while also saving energy can be a complex and challenging process.
 The Daylighting Pattern Guide can help.
 This interactive tool, with 19 prime examples of well-designed daylit spaces around the United States, helps users find good examples of daylighting.

 Looking for help designing an interior that maximizes daylight?
-Check out the Daylighting for Office Interiors Guide, another valuable resource from Advanced Buildings® suite of tools and resources.
+Check out the Daylighting for Office Interiors Guide, another valuable resource from New Construction® suite of tools and resources.

 Inside the Daylighting Pattern Guide